Free delivery and quick, free installation

 Storage Needs

-If you need a shed for storage, the size you choose will depend on the items you need to store.
-While power tools can easily fit in an 8×10 garage, if you’re planning to store ATVs or water skis, you’re going to need a lot more space.
+If you need a shed for storage, the size will depend on the items you need to store.
+While power tools can easily fit in an 8’ x 10’ shed, if you’re planning to store ATVs or water skis, you’ll need a lot more space.

 Budget

-The larger the shed, the more it’s going to cost.
-When it comes to prefab sheds, you can find options from $200 for smaller models up to $5,000 for larger, higher-quality buildings.
+The larger the shed, the more it will cost.
+Prefab shed options range from $200 for smaller models to $5,000 for larger, higher-quality buildings.

-For custom sheds, you can expect to pay anywhere from $15 to $200 per square foot.
-This means you could pay as little as $500 for a basic closet-sized shed or $15,000 for a larger custom shed with all the bells and whistles.
+Custom sheds cost $15–$200 per square foot.
+So, you could pay as little as $500 for a basic closet-sized shed or $15,000 for a larger custom shed with all the bells and whistles.

-Keep in mind that size isn’t the only factor that will impact your budget.
-The design and material of your shed will also affect the final cost.
+Remember that size isn’t the only factor that will impact your budget.
+The design and material will also affect the shed’s final cost.

 Local Building Regulations